Jaxs01/Tutorial---Agile-Testing/README.md

 - Point your browser to `http://localhost:9001`

 # Production mode
-- `npm start` Starts the web server in production mode with authentication on localhost:9955 (test:secret) - see `app/config/users.htpasswd` for details
+- `npm start` Starts the web server in production mode with authentication on localhost:9955 (guest:secret) - see `app/config/users.htpasswd` for details

 # Other Commands
 - `grunt` [ngdocs] Default runs all build tasks.